How To Make a Wire Wrapped Loop

 Grasp the tail end of the wire and draw it snugly around the pliers so that you complete the loop.
 At this point I generally slip the pliers out and take a peek to make sure every thing is lining up and that the loop is straight.

-img 4974 How To Make a Wire Wrapped Loop
+How to make a Wire Wrapped Loop Step 5

 This is the first link in a chain that I am making.
 I need to attach the chain to my clasp.
 I’m using a lobster claw clasp with a large jump ring.
 In this photo I have slipped the jump ring in to my loop.
 If I were attaching it to a loop that was already made, I would slip in the loop that I am attaching the new link to.